Brighton Parish, New Brunswick: Local service districts

-Both LSDs assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+Both LSDs assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Brighton Parish

 The local service district of the parish of Brighton originally comprised all of the parish outside of Hartland.

 The LSD was established on 23 November 1966 to assess for fire protection following the abolition of county municipalities under the new Municipalities Act.
 Community services were added on 20 December 1967 and first aid & ambulance services on 14 October 1970.

-Today the LSD additionally assesses for community & recreation services.
-The taxing authority is 208.00 Brighton.
+In 2020, the LSD additionally assessed for community & recreation services.
+The taxing authority was 208.00 Brighton.

 LSD advisory committee: Yes.
 Chair Brent Pearson sat on the WVRSC board in 2015, 2016, and in late 2017 as a replacement.
-New Chair Tina Pelkey has sat on the WVRSC board since July 2018.
+New Chair Tina Pelkey sat on the WVRSC board from July 2018.

 Coldstream

-The local service district of Coldstream comprises an irregular area around the community of Coldstream at the mouth of the Cold Stream.
+The local service district of Coldstream comprised an irregular area around the community of Coldstream at the mouth of the Cold Stream.

 The LSD was established on 14 October 1970 to add street lighting.

-Today the LSD additionally assesses for both street lighting and community & recreation services.
-The taxing authority is 221.00 Coldstream.
+In 2020, the LSD additionally assesses for both street lighting and community & recreation services.
+The taxing authority was 221.00 Coldstream.